PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatk4/gatk4mutect2_4.1.8.1.rst

 compression_level                    Optional<Integer>                                                                       Compression level for all compressed files created (e.g. BAM and VCF).
 Default value: 2. normalBams                           Optional<Array<IndexedBam>>     -I                                                      (--input) Extra BAM/SAM/CRAM file containing reads This argument must be specified at least once.
-Required. normalSample                         Optional<String>                --normal-sample                                         (--normal-sample, if) May be URL-encoded as output by GetSampleName with outputFilename                       Optional<Filename>              -O                                                  20 outputBamName                        Optional<String>                -bamout                                                 File to which assembled haplotypes should be written activityProfileOut                   Optional<String>                --activity-profile-out                                  Default value: null.
+Required. normalSample                         Optional<String>                --normal-sample                                         (--normal-sample, if) May be URL-encoded as output by GetSampleName with outputPrefix                         Optional<String>                                                                        Used as a prefix for the outputFilename if not specified, with format: {outputPrefix}.vcf.gz outputFilename                       Optional<Filename>              -O                                                  20 outputBamName                        Optional<String>                -bamout                                                 File to which assembled haplotypes should be written activityProfileOut                   Optional<String>                --activity-profile-out                                  Default value: null.